 Nicole Carlsburg manages the Barbara Lee Family Foundation’s strategic, non-partisan grant-making initiatives that expand women’s participation in American politics and in contemporary art.

-Natalie Chaudhury promotes the Barbara Lee Family Foundation’s mission to advance women’s representation in American politics by overseeing Foundation endowments, distributing the Foundation’s nonpartisan research to women across the country, and managing relationships with strategic partners.
+Amanda Hunter promotes the Barbara Lee Family Foundation’s mission to advance women’s representation in American politics by leading communications efforts.
+She oversees the communications team for the Foundation, including its digital strategy and media relations.

 Megan Piccirillo promotes the Barbara Lee Family Foundation's mission to advance women’s representation in American politics through digital media work, where she oversees the digital strategy for the Foundation, including its social media and website.